Quarry

 Joins

-Inner, left, and multi-condition joins, plus joining against subqueries and FINAL sources.
+Inner, left, and anti joins, plus joining against subqueries and FINAL sources.

 Quarry supports the standard join shapes plus the ClickHouse-specific extras you need on real analytics tables.